Latest update: 29 September 2023

 - third party providers who provide us with marketing data services.

 We will only use your personal data when the law allows us to.
 Most commonly, we will use your personal data in the following circumstances:

 - Where we need to perform the contract we are about to enter into or have entered into with you.

 - Where it is necessary for our legitimate interests (or those of a third party) and your interests and fundamental rights do not override those interests.

 - Where we need to comply with a legal or regulatory obligation.

-Generally we do not rely on consent as a legal basis for processing your personal data other than in relation to sending third party direct marketing communications to you via email or text message.
-You have the right to withdraw consent to marketing at any time by contacting us at email@example.com.
+Unless required by law, we generally do not rely on consent as a legal basis for processing your personal data other than in relation to sending third party direct marketing communications to you via email or text message.
+Regardless of your jurisdiction, you have the right to withdraw consent to marketing at any time by contacting us at email@example.com.

 Purposes for which we will use your personal data

 We have set out below, in a table format, a description of all the ways we plan to use your personal data, and, for EU/UK users, which of the legal bases we rely on to do so.
 We have also identified what our legitimate interests are where appropriate.